Skip to main content | Skip to section menu | Access keys.

 • Support and planning around Young Carer responsibilities.

-• Consideration to the needs of pupils who are Looked After and Accommodated (LAAC).
+• Consideration to the needs of pupils who are care experienced.

 • Supported work experience or college placement.